When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Results analysis

 \subsection{RQ4: Impact with the Full Matrix}

-~ In previous research questions, we investigate the impact of test selection with the partial validation matrix ($\pMatrixpart{}$), i.e., the early-exit mechanism is enabled and the validation for each patch would be terminated after any test failure.
-In this RQ, we further study the impact of RTS with the full matrix ($\pMatrixfull{}$), i.e., the validation for each patch would continue even when there are failed tests.
+~ In RQ1-RQ3, we investigate the impact of RTS with the partial validation matrix ($\pMatrixpart{}$), i.e., the early-exit mechanism is enabled and the validation for each patch would be terminated after any test failure.
+In RQ4, we study the impact of RTS with the full matrix ($\pMatrixfull{}$), i.e., the validation for each patch would continue even when there are failed tests.
 A full validation matrix is common in the scenario that execution results of all tests are required, such as unified debugging~\cite{DBLP:journals/ac/Lou0ZH19, benton2020effectiveness}.
+In this RQ, we further investigate whether there is any difference of RTS impacts in two scenarios (full validation matrices v.s. partial validation matrices).

-Table~\ref{table:rq3_fullmatrix} shows the accumulated number of test executions $\testnum\pMatrixfull{}$ on each APR system.
-For space limits, we present the average number of all subjects and buggy versions.
+Table~\ref{table:rq3_fullmatrix} shows the accumulated number of test executions $NT_{num}(\pMatrixfull{})$ on each APR system.
+We present the average number of all subjects and buggy versions.
 It is notable that the full patch validation matrix collection is extremely resource consuming, e.g., from thousands to millions of tests are executed when there is no RTS.
 We can observe a prominent reduction when RTS strategies at finer granularities are integrated in APR systems.
-For example, on average, \rtsstate{} even reduces millions of test executions for \prapr{}.
+For example, on average, \emph{for each buggy version}, \rtsstate{} even reduces millions of test executions for \prapr{}.
 In summary, our results show that RTS should definitely be applied in the full-matrix scenario.

-\finding{\textit{the full validation matrix is extremely resource-consuming, for which RTS has a more remarkable impact by reducing even up to millions of test executions on average.}}
+\finding{\textit{the full validation matrix is extremely resource-consuming, for which RTS has a more remarkable impact by reducing even up to millions of test executions.}}